scipy/scipy/doc/source/tutorial/interpolate/ND_regular_grid.rst

 Multivariate data interpolation on a regular grid  (:class:`RegularGridInterpolator`)
 =====================================================================================

-Suppose you have n-dimensional data on a regular grid, and you want to interpolate it.
+Suppose you have N-dimensional data on a regular grid, and you want to interpolate it.
 In such a case, :class:`RegularGridInterpolator` can be useful.
+Several interpolation strategies are supported: nearest-neighbor, linear, and tensor product splines of odd degree.

 Strictly speaking, this class efficiently handles data given on *rectilinear*
 grids: hypercubic lattices with possibly unequal spacing between points.
+The numbers of points per dimension can be different for different dimensions.

 The following example demonstrates its use, and compares the interpolation results using each method.